-Michael holds a BFA from Pratt Institute, where he studied photography with William Gedney and printmaking with Claire Romano.
+Endy holds a BFA from Pratt Institute, where he studied photography with William Gedney and printmaking with Claire Romano.

 His studio is in Westfield, New Jersey, where he lives with his wife and daughters.

-I consider my images to be still frames from old Technicolor movies that have yet to be made.
-The incomplete narratives are designed to inspire the imagination and suggest that there may not be a happy ending.
+The resulting images are reminiscent of frames from oldTechnicolor movies that have yet to be made.
+Designed to inspire the imagination, their incomplete narratives suggest that there may not be a happy ending.